logo

 1 About

-Wallet is open source software intended to become the manager of hierarchical deterministic keys for a social network that a superset of the Bitmessage social net, for securely pseudonymous uncensorable public communication, and securely private communication.
+Wallet is open source software intended to become the manager of hierarchical deterministic keys for a social network that is a superset of the Bitmessage social net, for securely pseudonymous uncensorable public communication, and securely private communication.
 (Telegraph looks like it will not be private for much longer).

 You cannot have truly end to end encryption, except you control your own keys directly.